The Indian’s Pony: From Bones to Bronze

 This book, Howard Zinn and Lois Mottonen Fistfight in the Equality State, is an attempt tell a Zinn-like history of how Wyoming’s women, working people and racial, ethnic, and religious are treated.
 It exposes the truth about the cultural wars that undermine the myth that Wyoming is the Equality State in the context of the experiences of the Mottonen family who lived in Wyoming from the beginning.

 Emil Carlsen (1848-1932) is counted among the diverse group of American Post-Impressionist and realist painters who flourished in the late nineteenth and early twentieth centuries.
-Carlsen’s lush, painterly, and deeply satisfying paintings took French Impressionism and later Tonalists’ work a step further in the direction of serenity and quiet sensory beauty.
-His work reflects the American tendency to appreciate concrete form and clear meaning in subject matter.
+Carlsen’s lush, painterly, and deeply satisfying paintings took French Impressionism a step further in the direction of serenity and quiet beauty.

 This publication was produced in conjunction with the exhibition Emil Carlsen’s Quiet Harmonies which opened at the Yellowstone Art Museum in March 2018.

-Aspevig’s beautiful oils, which capture every season in every guise, are exceptional examples of contemporary landscape painting in the representational mode.
+Aspevig’s beautiful oils are exceptional examples of contemporary representational landscape painting.
 Viewers are often overwhelmed by the beauty and emotional associations of his subject matter, becoming increasingly amazed by the realization upon close viewing that Aspevig’s compelling realities are indeed crafted from paint.